 The first week I spend at the Regimental Headquarters, carrying out the acclimatisation drills laid down for any soldier on arrival in high-altitude area.
 Our Battery was located about three km from the Regimental Headquarters.
 I luckily had two energetic and hardworking officers – Captain Samya Saurav, the Second-in-Command and Lieutenant Manish Wahi, the Gun Position Officer – both are presently Colonels, who effectively commanded their units.
 I delegated all my duties to the two and they did an excellent job that I hardly ever visited the battery.
 Our CO wanted me to stay with the Regimental Headquarters to assist him, hence I had to delegate most duties to my junior officers.

 After the week long acclimatisation, I decided to pay a visit to the Battery in the morning.
 When I reached the kitchen area, I found five goats there.
 In high-altitude area, live goats are supplied as rations in place of dressed meat.
-These goats are called “Meat on Hoof (MOH)” but are mostly “Meet on Knees” as the goats are nearly dead after traversing through the difficult mountain roads from the plains.
+These goats are called “Meat on Hoof (MOH)” but are mostly “Meat on Knees” as the goats are nearly dead after traversing through the difficult mountain roads from the plains.
 The soldiers usually feed them well for a week to bring them back to life before they are slaughtered.

 On inquiry I realised the problem of the goats – the Brahmins did not want to slaughter the animals, but like good soldiers, wanted to partake the meat.
 I ordered the Havildar Major (Sergeant Major) Kanti Prasad to assemble the entire battery at 12 Noon in front of the kitchen and the BC would slaughter the animal in their presence.
 After that I went back to my room in the Regimental Headquarters.